FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Introduction

-The rest of the article is organized as follows: Sec.~\ref{sec:background} focus on showing the current state of \gls{isac}.
-Sec.~\ref{sec:architecture} explains the details of our proposed model.
-Sec.~\ref{sec:training} defines the real deployment and how the samples are obtained to train and test the model, whose results are explained in Sec.~\ref{sec:results}.
-Finally, Sec.~\ref{sec:futureworks} summarizes and concludes this article, commenting on some future lines of work.
+The rest of the article is organized as follows.
+Sec.~\ref{sec:background} details some background concepts and literature articles.
+Sec.~\ref{sec:testbed} presents our testbed and evaluate related works to derive our motivation.
+Sec.~\ref{sec:architecture} describes the characteristics of our proposed model, and Sec.~\ref{sec:results} evaluates the results of our proposed model over our testbed, in comparison with ablation works and state-of-the-art benchmarks.
+Finally, Sec.~\ref{sec:futureworks} summarizes and concludes this article.